Where any kid, anywhere, can learn any skill!

 How to Draw Anime Hands (Simple Shapes Guide)

-Learning how to draw anime hands can feel tricky they bend, twist, and overlap.
-The quick fix is to block each pose into simple forms: a palm box, finger cylinders, and a 45° thumb wedge.
-Round those guides into clean anime lines and you’ll get readable hands fast.
-This kid-friendly guide walks through an open palm, peace sign, and fist, with style tips and a printable practice sheet.
+Learning how to draw anime hands can be tricky they bend, twist, and overlap so start simple: block the pose with a palm box, finger cylinders, and a 45° thumb wedge, then round those guides into clean anime lines for fast, readable results.
+This kid-friendly, step-by-step how to draw a hand tutorial covers an open palm, peace sign, and fist, with style tips and a printable practice sheet for beginners.
 Want more step-by-step lessons?
 Explore our How to Draw tutorials.

 What You’ll Need Draw Anime Hands